StephanieML/Jerome-Presentation/Slideshow.md

 # Acknowledgments

--We offer our profound gratitude to the many people who have contributed to this project and without whom it could not have been done:
+- We offer our profound gratitude to the many people who have contributed to this project and without whom it could not have been done:

--Professor Neel Smith, Department of Classics, College of the Holy Cross
+- Professor Neel Smith, Department of Classics, College of the Holy Cross

--Professor Mary Ebbott, Department of Classics, College of the Holy Cross
+- Professor Mary Ebbott, Department of Classics, College of the Holy Cross

--Nicholas Jalbert and Charlie Schufreider
+- Nicholas Jalbert and Charlie Schufreider

--Past and current members of the Manuscripts, Inscriptions, and Documents Club
+- Past and current members of the Manuscripts, Inscriptions, and Documents Club

--Professor Daniel Klinghard, Director, Summer Research Program
+- Professor Daniel Klinghard, Director, Summer Research Program

--Holy Cross Summer Research Program in the Humanities, Social Sciences and Fine Arts
+- Holy Cross Summer Research Program in the Humanities, Social Sciences and Fine Arts

--The Andrew W. Mellon Foundation
+- The Andrew W. Mellon Foundation

--Contributions from Timothy W. and Deborah Coleman Diggins to the Alumni/Parent Summer Research Scholarship Fund
+- Contributions from Timothy W. and Deborah Coleman Diggins to the Alumni/Parent Summer Research Scholarship Fund

--The E-Codices Project
+- The E-Codices Project